Do Something (Macy Gray song)

 "Do Something" is a song by American singer Macy Gray from her debut studio album, On How Life Is (1999).
 It was released on June 21, 1999, as the album's lead single.

 Composition

 The song samples OutKast's 1994 song "Git Up, Git Out" and Nice & Smooth's 1989 song "Funky for You".

 Release

 "Do Something" was released as two CD singles and a cassette single in the United Kingdom on June 21, 1999.
 One CD single contains remixes of "Do Something", including collaborators such as Cee-Lo of Goodie Mob along with a non-album track, "Rather Hazy".
 "Do Something" peaked at number 51 on the UK Singles Chart, her lowest-charting single on the chart to date.
-In the United States, the song failed to enter the Billboard Hot 100 but peaked at number 43 on the Hot Dance Singles Sales chart and number 63 on the Hot R&B/Hip-Hop Songs chart.
+In the United States, the song failed to enter the Billboard Hot 100 but peaked at number 43 on the Maxi-Singles Sales chart and number 63 on the Hot R&B Singles & Tracks chart.